Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

 \section{Introduction}

-We study the continuous-time deterministic formulation of restless multi-armed bandit problems, referred to as fluid restless multi-armed bandit (FRMAB) problems.
-Restless multi-armed bandits, introduced by \citep{whit88}, are stochastic control problems that model sequential resource allocation problems across multiple projects, where each project's state evolves stochastically even when no effort is allocated to it.
-This model has numerous real-world applications, including healthcare \citep{health}, machine maintenance \citep{abbuMakis19}, and wireless communication \citep{wireless}, among many others.
-See also the recent survey \citep{nmmath23}.
+We \jnm{consider a} continuous-time, continuous-state deterministic formulation of \jnm{the \emph{restless multi-armed bandit problem} (RMABP)}, which we refer to as the \jnm{fluid RMABP} (FRMABP). \jnm{RMABPs were} introduced \jnm{in} \citep{whit88} \jnm{as discrete-state stochastic control problems, typically formulated as \emph{Markov decision processes} (MDPs).
+These models address optimal sequential resource allocation among multiple projects, where each project may operate in an active or a passive mode at any time, subject to a constraint on the number of projects that can be active concurrently.
+The state of each project evolves stochastically under different dynamics and yields different rewards depending on the chosen mode, and the goal is to determine a control policy that optimizes the discounted or long-run average expected reward over a time horizon.} The model has \jnm{generated a vast literature due to its } numerous real-world applications, which include healthcare \citep{health}, machine maintenance \citep{abbuMakis19}, and wireless communication \citep{wireless}, among others.
+For a recent review of the field, see \citep{nmmath23}.

-However, solving restless multi-armed bandit problems to optimality is known to be at least PSPACE-hard in general \citep{paptsi99}.
-A common approach is to use the Whittle index policy \citep{whit88} as a heuristic.
-However, even this approach often faces scalability issues.
-As a result, many studies impose specific assumptions on the problem structure \citep{mmg18, tm19} or propose learning-based approaches to approximate the Whittle index \citep{fnmt19, nghhs24}.
+\jnm{Yet, solving RMABPs} to optimality is PSPACE-hard \citep{paptsi99}.
+Consequently, the standard approach is to rely on suboptimal heuristic policies, among which the \emph{Whittle index policy} \citep{whit88} is the most widely applied.
+However, this heuristic is applicable only to the limited class of \emph{indexable} models - those for which a Whittle index exists.
+Furthermore, although these heuristics are proven to be asymptotically optimal under certain conditions \citep{wewe90,gastetal24}, the required conditions are often notoriously hard to verify.

-To address the complexity of solving stochastic control problems, their deterministic approximations are commonly explored.
-A notable example is in the control and analysis of multiclass queueing networks.
-It has been shown that the stability of a fluid queueing network implies the stability of its stochastic counterpart \citep{dai1995, Stolyar1995}.
-Fluid queueing networks also provide a useful framework for building control policies for their stochastic counterparts, often demonstrating strong empirical performance and asymptotic optimality properties \citep{Mag1999, Mag2000, robustfluid}.
-See also the book by \citet{queuebook}.
+To mitigate the complexity of solving discrete-state stochastic control problems, it is common to study their \emph{fluid} (continuous-state, deterministic) relaxations, which are typically more tractable analytically.
+This paradigm is classical in the analysis and control of \emph{multiclass queueing networks} (MCQNs): the stability of a stochastic MCQN can be inferred from the stability of its fluid model \citep{dai1995,Stolyar1995}.
+Moreover, fluid MCQNs provide effective surrogates for policy design in the original stochastic systems, yielding controllers with strong empirical performance and, in many settings, provable asymptotic optimality \citep{Mag1999,Mag2000,robustfluid,novetal22}.
+For background, see \citet[Chs.~7 and~16]{queuebook}.